 GET TO KNOW US BETTER

-The mission of VLM is supported by dedicated groups of individuals including year-round staff, a robust Board of Directors, and enthusiastic summer staff.
+Our mission of VLM is supported by dedicated groups of individuals including year-round staff, a robust Board of Directors, and enthusiastic summer staff.

 MEMBER CONGREGATIONS